espanso/espanso/docs/src/ch03-creating-a-pr.md

 ### Going to the practice

-We would like the rust code:
+We would like the Rust code:

 - to be formatted via `rustfmt`